 According to Kassy, many visitors from abroad have the same issue.
 It depends on where they are from, but clients from Europe and the U.S.A. seem to be most surprised about the wide selection offered.

-ANNE posts many of their designs on Instagram (@anne_east_official)which used to bring international tourists to the shop before the pandemic.
+ANNE posts many of their designs on Instagram (@anne_east_official)which used to bring international tourists to the shop.
 I appreciated these samples because it would be difficult to verbally convey the design I want.
 After some deliberation, I chose a design from Designs of the Month!
 I couldn’t wait to see how they’d look on my hands…

 Delicate Brush Strokes & Anime Characters